233 S. Wacker Drive, 84th Floor Chicago, IL 60606

 A divorcing couple can obtain a joint simplified divorce without the help of a divorce attorney.
 However, like any other legal matter, consulting with an experienced divorce attorney is a good idea to ensure that you understand your rights and the options available to you.
 In addition, when entering into a legally binding written contract, employing a lawyer to review the contract ensures that the document you sign does not contain anything that is not in your best interest.

-at the Women’s Divorce & Family Law Group are available to help.
+If you need assistance with obtaining a joint simplified divorce, or have any questions or concerns about obtaining a divorce, the divorce attorneys at the Women’s Divorce & Family Law Group are available to help.
 Please call us at (312) 585-6604 or visit us on the web to schedule your legal consultation.

 There are many factors to consider when contemplating divorce, and a pre-divorce planning session can help you begin to plan for a divorce.
 Please contact the professionals at the Women’s Divorce & Family Law Group by calling (312) 585-6604 or clicking here to schedule a consultation.